michael-iuzzolino/PSO-Gene-Expression/README.md

 Each agent evaluation, the Agent calls the data object with the set of selected indicies, and the data object yields the processed and encoded X, y data for feeding into the Random Forest Regressor.

+# Plotter
+Handles the plotting

 # Swarm
-The `Swarm.py` script contains the PSO algorithm, data history, and plotting function (visualization of active genes each training step)
+The `Swarm.py` script contains the PSO algorithm logic

 # Agent
 Agents of the system.
 Each time step, the PSO algorithm evaluates (`self.evaluate()`) each agent: evaluate finds the active gene indices and calls the data handler (self.data in Agent) to retrieve the processed and encoded X and target gene (y).
 The X,y are fed into the Random Forest regressor to obtain OOB Score and Feature Importances. `self._calculate_feature_importances()` groups the gene feature importances into a dictionary, but also aggregates the feature importances for the one-hot encoded features (sex, tissue id, etc.).